Almost Sure Convergence of Dropout Algorithms for Neural Networks: Introduction

 Theoretical studies of dropout algorithms have focused on their regularization effect.
-The effect was first noted in \cite{hinton2012improving,srivastava2014dropout}, and subsequently investigated more in-depth for both linear \glspl{NN} as well as nonlinear \glspl{NN} in \cite{baldi2013understanding,wager2013dropout,baldi2014dropout}.
-Within the context of matrix factorization, it was then shown that dropout's regularization induces an equivalent deterministic optimization problem with regularization on the factors \cite{cavazza2017analysis,cavazza2017dropout}.
-Characterizations of dropout's risk function and dropout's regularizer for (usually linear) \glspl{NN} can be found in \cite{mianjy2018implicit,mianjy2019dropout,pal2019regularization}.
-There exists however no prior work on whether dropout algorithm as stochastic training algorithms are well-behaved and converge, nor on the impact of the \glspl{NN} configuration on a dropout algorithm's rate of convergence.
-It is noteworthy that these questions have been studied within the context of \glspl{NN} being trained \emph{without} dropout algorithms, see for instance \cite{arora2018convergence,shamir2018exponential, zou2018stochastic}.
+The effect was first noted by \cite{hinton2012improving,srivastava2014dropout}, and subsequently investigated in-depth for both linear \glspl{NN} as well as nonlinear \glspl{NN} by \cite{baldi2013understanding,wager2013dropout,baldi2014dropout,wei2020implicit}.
+Within the context of matrix factorization, it has been shown that \emph{Dropout}'s regularization induces a shrinkage and a thresholding of the singular values of the matrix at the optimum \citep{cavazza2017dropout}.
+Characterizations of \emph{Dropout}'s risk function and \emph{Dropout}'s regularizer for (usually linear) \glspl{NN} can be found in \cite{mianjy2018implicit,mianjy2019dropout,pal2020regularization}.
+Random networks with \emph{Dropout} have been also studied in \cite{sicking2020characteristics} and in \cite{huang2019mean}.